Accession of Moldova to the European Union: Public opinion

 In May 2022, a poll in Moldova found that 56.1% supported EU membership.

 Two July 2023 polls in Moldova showed respectively 63% support and 59% support for Moldova joining the EU.

 A referendum on changing the constitution to include EU accession as a goal took place on 20 October 2024.
 There were no voting stations in Transnistria; however, residents there were free to travel to other areas of Moldova to vote.
 A narrow majority supported the referendum.

 According to the 2025 annual survey of opinion in the Republic of Moldova, almost nine out of ten Moldovans (86%) feel their country has good relations with the EU (a ten-point increase compared to 2024).
 Trust in the EU is also at its highest ever level, 71%.
 Overall, most Moldovans (55%) have a positive image of the EU, compared to 14% who have a negative image.
 60% said they supported EU membership, and 63% would vote in favour of accession if a referendum was held, compared to 26% against.

 Gagauzia

 On 2 February 2014, the Autonomous Territorial Unit of Gagauzia held two referendums on European integration.
 In one, 98.4% voted in favour of joining the Customs Union of Belarus, Kazakhstan, and Russia, while in the second 97.2% opposed further integration with the EU.
 98.9% also supported the proposition that Gagauzia could declare independence if Moldova unified with Romania.
 There is concern in Gagauzia that Moldova's integration with the EU could lead to such a unification with EU member Romania, which is unpopular in the autonomous region.

 Schengen visa liberalisation

 Moldova citizens have been able to travel to the Schengen area from 28 April 2014 without a visa.
-However, beginning in 2025, Moldovans will need to comply with the EU's ETIAS system before entering any of the EU/Schengen member countries.
-The application of the new rule was postponed to at least April 2027.
+However, since October 2025, Moldovans need to comply with the EU's EES system before entering any of the Schengen member countries.
+The application of the new ETIAS rule was postponed to at least April 2027.